AT&T (T)

 Underperform

-AT&T faces an uphill battle.
+AT&T is in for a bumpy ride.
 Its low returns on capital and plummeting sales suggest it struggles to generate demand and profits, a red flag.
 StockStory Analyst Team

 Anthony Lee, Lead Equity Analyst